rob-myers/rob-myers.github.io/docs/plan.md

       i.e. could be totally in room, or in doorway with 1 edge in room.
     - cannot expect nav node with doorId to _always_ have a roomId, due to particular triangulation
-  - 🚧 LocalNavPath has alternating node/edge paths
+  - ✅ LocalNavPath has alternating node/edge paths
-  - 🚧 if player ends in a doorway, lights should switch
+  - ✅ discard 1-path when end in doorway and room changes across door nodes
-  - 🚧 if player starts in a doorway and enter either room, lights should switch
+  - ✅ if start navnode with doorId not inside door, light should trigger

-  - e.g. `[navEdge, path, navEdge]`
+  - ✅ if player ends in a doorway, lights shouldn't switch, because have not entered another room
-  - edges need custom start/endpoints
+  - ✅ if player starts in a doorway and enter new room, light should switch

 - 🚧 GlobalNavPath can start/end inside a hull doorway
   - e.g. `[navEdge, localNavPath, navEdge]`
   - edges need custom start/endpoints